Rapid Growth-Based Microbial Testing

 Can IntuGrow handle varying sample volumes?

 Yes.
-By utilizing our filtration-based sample preparation, IntuGrow can process sample volumes ranging from 1 ml to 200 ml, ensuring compliance with standard regulatory volume requirements.
+By utilizing our filtration-based sample preparation, IntuGrow can process sample volumes ranging from 1 ml to 200 mL, ensuring compliance with standard regulatory volume requirements.

 What is the level of detection using IntuGrow?